Xilinx/VMC_Help/AIE/Mixer_Stream/README.md

 window.

 #### Number of parallel input/output (SSR):
-This parameter specifies the number of input (or output) ports and must be of the form 2^N, where N is a non-negative integer.
+This parameter specifies the number of input (and output) ports of the Mixer block.
+The number of AI Engine kernels used is equal to the value of SSR parameter.

 #### Rounding mode